 Please Note: No food or beverages are permitted in the courtrooms.

 Members of the public may be able to record a proceeding but only if the court has given its permission.
 News reporters are allowed to have recording equipment in the courtroom to use in the place of their notes only - they cannot broadcast the recording.
 Most court proceedings in Manitoba are recorded by equipment operated by court clerks.
 A transcript of the proceedings can then be created from the recording.
-Click here for information on ordering a transcript.
-The Transcription Services Unit can be contacted at (204) 945-3026 or (204) 945-0301.
+Court transcripts in Manitoba are produced by a contract transcription company, Royal Reporting, A Veritext Company.
+Royal Reporting is located at:

 In Manitoba, neither the public nor the media is permitted to have cameras (still/video) in the courtroom or court facility in general, unless prior permission of the court has been given.
 Usually this is permitted on ceremonial occasions of the court only, such as the swearing-in of a newly appointed judge of the court.
 Please review the Manitoba Courts Electronic Device Policy for directives on the presence and use of electronic devices within Manitoba Court facilities and courtrooms.